Replica-symmetric approach to the typical eigenvalue fluctuations of Gaussian random matrices: The mean and the variance of

 with the argument:

 After plugging eqs. (\ref{ssq}) and (\ref{ddpq}) in eq. (\ref{mean}), we can sum the convergent series and obtain

 where

-The leading term of eq. (\ref{ffg}) agrees with a previous result \cite{Perez2014b}.
-It is interesting to note that the $O(1/N)$ correction to the mean intensive index is absent for the GUE ensemble ($\beta=2$).
-This has been confirmed by computing $\left \langle I_N \right \rangle / N$ through numerical diagonalisation and then subtracting the leading term of eq. (\ref{ffg}), which yields an outcome orders of magnitude smaller than $1/N$.
-In figure \ref{correcindex} we compare the analytical result for $C(\theta_b)$ with numerical diagonalisation results of real symmetric matrices drawn from the GOE ensemble.
+The leading term of eq. (\ref{ffg}) agrees with an exact result \cite{Perez2014b}.
+The coefficient $C(\theta_b)$ can be derived from the integral $\int_{-\infty}^{b }d \lambda \, \rho_{1}(\lambda)$, where $\rho_{1}(\lambda)$ is the $O(1/N)$ correction to the average spectral density.
+In the case of $\beta=1$ (GOE), eq. (\ref{ffg}) is in full agreement with references \cite{verbaar1984,dhesi1990,Itoi1997,Kalisch2002}, where $\rho_{1}(\lambda)$ is computed exactly using replicas \cite{verbaar1984,dhesi1990,Itoi1997} and supersymmetry \cite{Kalisch2002}.
+In figure \ref{correcindex} we also compare the analytical result for $C(\theta_b)$ with numerical diagonalisation results for real symmetric matrices drawn from the GOE ensemble.
 The agreement between our analytical expression and numerical diagonalisation is very good until the band edge $b=2$ is approached, where finite size fluctuations become stronger and a discrepancy between theory and numerics is evident.
 The results shown on the inset exhibit the convergence of the numerical results to the analytical formula as $N$ increases.

+For $\beta=2$ (GUE), the $O(1/N)$ correction in eq. (\ref{ffg}) is zero.
+This is in contrast to the exact expression for $\rho_{1}(\lambda)$ obtained through supersymmetry \cite{Kalisch2002}, replicas \cite{Kamenev} and the large $N$ expansion of orthogonal polynomials \cite{Kamenev}.
+These methods show that $\rho_{1}(\lambda)$ is an oscillatory function of $\lambda$ with $N$ maxima.
+For large but finite $N$, the integration of $\rho_{1}(\lambda)$ over an interval within the support of the spectral density yields a negligible contribution to the $O(1/N)$ correction of $\frac{\left \langle I_N \right \rangle}{N}$.
+This has been confirmed by computing $\left \langle I_N \right \rangle / N$ through numerical diagonalisation and then subtracting the leading term of eq. (\ref{ffg}), which yields an outcome orders of magnitude smaller than $1/N$.
+The present approach is not able to recover the correct $O(1/N)$ contribution to $\left \langle I_N \right \rangle / N$ due to our replica symmetric assumption for the order parameter.
+This is evident from the calculation of the spectral density using the fermionic replica method \cite{Kamenev}, in which the oscillatory correction $\rho_1(\lambda)$ is derived by including saddle-points that break replica symmetry.

 Let us derive an expression for the variance of the index.
 Inserting the above expressions for $\Delta_a$ and $\Delta_b$ in eq. (\ref{var}) and performing the sum of the convergent series, we can write the formal expression